AlenaGM/skilline/README.md

 # Skilline

-Skilline is my very first html-project and github-repository that was completed on the 5th week of study at [ITGirlSchool].
+_Skilline_ is my very first html-project and github-repository that was completed on the 5th week of frontent-learning at [ITGirlSchool].

 The task was to build a simple landing page using flexbox.
 In addition, at least 3 selectors, 3 pseudo-elements and a non-standart font were to be used.

-At that time I was very proud of the result and, though I find it very unperfect now, I want to keep it here without amendment as a souvenir.
+At that time I was very proud of the result and, though I find it very unperfect now, I want to keep it here without changes and improvements as a souvenir.

 <br>
 <img width="45%" alt="HomePage" src="../main/assets/images/captureweb.png">